okutse/foodborne_diseases/main.md

 \textbf{Min-Same} & Represents the minimum single nucleotide polymorphism (SNP) distance to another isolate of the same isolation type for example, the minimum SNP distance from one clinical isolate to another clinical isolate.\\
 \addlinespace
 \textbf{Min Diff} & Represents the minimum SNP distance to another isolate of a different isolation type.
 For example, the minimum SNP difference from a clinical isolate to an environmental isolate.\\
+\textbf{Serovar} & Represents the combined field of sub-species, serotype, or serovar\\
+\textbf{AMR Genotypes} & Provides information on the antimicrobial resistance (AMR) genes found in each isolate.\\
+\textbf{SNP Cluster} & Represents single nucleotide polymorphisms (SNP) clusters, where the genome assemblies are closely linked to each other.\\
 \bottomrule
 \end{tabular}
 \end{table}

+\newpage
 ### Missing Data

 We shall start by assessing the missingness in our data set.
 Figure \@ref(fig:fig-two) shows us the overall missingness of our selected variables ordered from the least to the largest missing percentage.
 Key to note here is that there is over 86% missing observations in the variables Host Disease, Lat/Long, and Outbreak, with Outbreak having the most percentage (99.54%) of missing values.
 This amount of missingness will be a major limitation of our study as these variables may not be informative in our analysis and may limit the interpretation and generalizability of our study findings.